-- (4) Cash surrender value of life insurance; and - (5) Similar assets.
+- a) Only liquid assets are subject to being injected into the project.
+Liquid assets include: - (1) Cash; - (2) Certificates of deposit; - (3) Marketable securities and bonds; - (4) Cash surrender value of life insurance; and - (5) Similar assets.
 Lenders should consider carefully the transfer of assets or other actions of the applicant to avoid compliance with the intent of this provision.
-At a minimum, liquid assets transferred by applicants within 6 months of application for SBA assistance will not be exempt. - b) Liquid assets do not include: - (1) Closely held non-marketable stocks or bonds; - (2) Individual retirement accounts (IRAs), 401(k), 403(b), Keoghs, or other established retirement accounts subject to withdrawal restrictions or penalties; Health Savings Accounts, tax-advantaged Educational Savings Accounts, such as 529 accounts, and other similar assets; - (3) Equity in real estate or other fixed assets; or - (4) Assets pledged as security on debt obtained over 6 months prior to the loan application.
-The dollar value of the pledged liquid assets that exceeds the amount of the debt being secured is considered a liquid asset. - 10.
-Utilization of Personal Resources Rule (13 CFR 120.102) - a) The lender must determine the overall dollar value of the allowable exemption, which is defined as the amount of personal resources that do not have to be injected into the business.
+At a minimum, liquid assets transferred by applicants within 6 months of application for SBA assistance will not be exempt. - b) Liquid assets do not include: - (1) Closely held non-marketable stocks or bonds; - (2) Individual retirement accounts (IRAs), 401(k), 403(b), 529 accounts, Keoghs, or other established retirement accounts subject to withdrawal restrictions or penalties; Health Savings Accounts, Educational Savings and other similar assets; - (3) Equity in real estate or other fixed assets; or - (4) Assets pledged as security on debt obtained over 6 months prior to the loan application.
+The dollar value of the pledged liquid assets that exceeds the amount of the debt being secured is considered a liquid asset.

+10. Utilization of Personal Resources Rule (13 CFR 120.102)

+- a) The lender must determine the overall dollar value of the allowable exemption, which is defined as the amount of personal resources that do not have to be injected into the business.
 The allowable exemption is determined on the basis of the "total financing package."
-The total financing package includes the SBA loan, together with any other loans, equity injection, or business funds used or arranged for at the same general time for the same project as the SBA loan. - b) If the total financing package: - (1) Is \$250,000 or less, the exemption is two times the total financing package or \$100,000, whichever is greater; - (2) Is between \$250,001 and \$500,000, the exemption is one and onehalf times the total financing package or \$500,000, whichever is greater; or - (3) Exceeds \$500,000, the exemption is one times the total financing package or \$750,000, whichever is greater. - c) Once the exemption is determined, it is subtracted from the liquid assets.
-If the result is positive, that amount must be injected into the project. - d) Liquid assets required to be injected into the business under the utilization of personal resources rule cannot be pledged as an alternative to injection. - e) SBA or the lender may require additional capitalization beyond that required by the utilization of personal resources rule. - 11.
-Determining the Amount of the Allowable Exemption
+The total financing package includes the SBA loan, together with any other loans, equity injection, or business funds used or arranged for at the same general time for the same project as the SBA loan. - b) If the total financing package:

+(1) Is \$250,000 or less, the exemption is two times the total financing package or \$100,000, whichever is greater;

+- (2) Is between \$250,001 and \$500,000, the exemption is one and one-half times the total financing package or \$500,000, whichever is greater; or - (3) Exceeds \$500,000, the exemption is one times the total financing package or \$750,000, whichever is greater. - c) Once the exemption is determined, it is subtracted from the liquid assets.
+If the result is positive, that amount must be injected into the project. - d) Liquid assets required to be injected into the business under the utilization of personal resources rule cannot be pledged as an alternative to injection. - e) SBA or the lender may require additional capitalization beyond that required by the utilization of personal resources rule.

+11. Determining the Amount of the Allowable Exemption